lawsie/guizero/README.md

 * Add docstrings
 * Work out why you have to import tkinter separately at the start of each class file(?!)
 * Probably fix numerous bugs
+* Package this properly to allow easy installation (would love some help with this)

 # Examples
 There are no docs at the moment so you'll have to look at the code.